unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/topo_plot.md

 Default is `true`.

 ### label_scatter (boolean)
-Indicates whether the dots should drawn at the given positions.
+Indicates whether the dots should be drawn at the given positions.

 Default is `true`.